Clarisse78/DevOps/README.md

 # DevOps
 DevOps Project Calendar

-# How that works ?
+# Launch the website
 - Requirements: NodeJS
-- The first time you want to lauch the website you have to do "npm install" [in the root].
+- The first time you want to launch the website you have to do "npm install" [in the root].
 - After every change in src folder you need to do "npx webpack" [in the root] for see them.
-- You can lauch the website with Live server in visual studio code
+- You can launch the website with Live server in visual studio code